sci-wms/sci-wms/README.md

 $cd project_folder/src/pywms

-$python manage.py runserver 0.0.0.0:7000
+$python manage.py runserver 0.0.0.0:7000   # for local use "localhost:7000"

 ####To Start With Production WSGI Server:

 $cd project_folder/src/pywms

-$gunicorn_django -c config.py
+$gunicorn_django -c config_public.py       # for local use config_local.py

+You can edit the gunicorn config file to specify the port and other gunicorn settings.

 Can also be run with mod_wsgi in Apache.
 I prefer to proxypass in Apache to the gunicorn server because I think its better setup